 Roll forward to the other day, and I go to do the washing up again.
 Guess what?
 No hot water.
 Broken boiler.
 Call Landlord.
 Wait for British Gas.
 We’re getting rather used to this now.

 This time, the first engineer comes back.
 He does the same thing as before, and gets it going again, without really knowing why it has any effect.
 This time it keeps working for a few hours, and then, again, stops.
 So now we’re left with a weekend without hot water.
-Boiling water from the kettle for a shower* or a shave is really getting annoying, now.
+Boiling water from the kettle for a shower, although it would be better described as “a pour”, is really getting annoying, now.

 He’s coming back today, with a bevy of spare parts.
 Just about every spare part available, in fact, in the hope that it’s something replaceable that’s causing the problem.
 I’m really glad we’re not paying by the visit, given the number of unsuccessful visits we’ve had so far.
 But, never mind the fact that we don’t have to pay for it, we’re definitely fed up of this now.